 In the autumn of 2002, all the curricula were corrected and approved by the Ministry of Education and Research as the professional higher education curricula.
 During the academic year 2003/2004, the training of nurse assistants at the level of secondary vocational education was started again.

 From 2005, the school was reorganized into applied higher education institution and also renamed to Tallinn Heath College.
 The title of our college changed slightly in February 2009, now it is Tallinn Health Care College.
-Today, the college provides professional higher education in eight fields, currently the training of nurses and health nurses, midwives, dental technicians, optometrists, assistant pharmacists, occupational therapists and health promotion specialists is under way.
+Today, the college provides professional higher education in seven fields, currently the training of nurses, midwives, optometrists, assistant pharmacists, dental technicians, occupational therapists and health promotion specialists is under way.

 Tallinn Health Care College has actively been participating in international cooperation and education programmes, we have cooperation in Lifelong Learning Programmes Erasmus, Leonardo da Vinci, Grundtvig, Nordplus, Tempus, Interreg etc.